 In TG-LASIK, your individual corneal map is directly imported into the laser to help individualize and refine your LASIK contour.
 This is the newest innovation in LASIK and only available with the Wavelight laser.
-Not everyone is a candidate for TG-LASIK, but it can enhance results in many patient, especially those with irregular corneal contours.
+Not everyone is a candidate for TG-LASIK, but it can enhance results in many patients, especially those with irregular corneal contours.

 Laser Epithelial Keratomileusis/Photorefractive Keratectomy (LASEK/PRK)

 In this excimer laser procedure, the surface of the cornea is reshaped after the surface epithelial cells are removed.
 This differs from LASIK, in which the laser is applied beneath a corneal “flap”.
 Otherwise, the laser treatment is the same.
 Similarly, the goal of LASEK/PRK is to reduce a patient’s reliance on eyeglasses or contact lenses.
-LASEK/PRK may be advantageous in patient’s with thin corneas or corneal surface problems.
+LASEK/PRK may be advantageous in patients with thin corneas or corneal surface problems.

 Reading Vision Correction

-As you age, the lens within you eye becomes less able to focus and you begin to require reading glasses.
-Depending on you individual situtatio, there are a number of possible treatments to improve your near vision capabilities.
+As you age, the lens within your eye becomes less able to focus and you begin to require reading glasses.
+Depending on your individual situation, there are a number of possible treatments to improve your near vision capabilities.
 First, some patients may be a candidate for LASIK blended vision.
 In this technique, one eye is tuned a little better for close vision and the other eye for distance vision.
 A new technique, the Kamra Corneal Inlay, is a small lens implanted within your cornea.
 This lens extends the range of your focus.
 Another procedure, Conductive Keratoplasty (CK), uses a high frequency, low power energy source to deliver electrical energy to the outer portion of the cornea to reshape the tissue.
-This steepens the cornea’s optical surface to better focus light and improve reading vision.
+This steepens the cornea’s optical surface to better focus light and improves reading vision.